Paulinakhew/outweather/README.md

 ### What is Hack the Valley?
 Hack the Valley is a 36 hour hackathon at the University of Toronto Scarborough Campus.
-Check out their website at https://hackthevalley.io/.
+Check out their menu at https://hackthevalley.io/.

 ### Design
 Everything on this app was designed from scratch by [@dannyhkim](https://github.com/dannyhkim).
 He created the logo using Illustrator and then designed the user interface of the app using Figma.
 Our team then used HTML and CSS to make his vision come to life!